Volunteer profile: meet Martin Sizeland

 Name: Martin Sizeland

 Career background: I worked in the Construction Industry for 40 years and spent most of that time working in East Anglia.
 I spent the last 14 years as a Regional Director for Travis Perkins Plc and was responsible for the branches in Norfolk, Suffolk and parts of Cambridgshire.
 One of my key roles was talking to colleagues, customers and suppliers so have always enjoyed meeting people.

 How long have you volunteered with the National Trust?
-I have been volunteering for 14 months.
+I have been volunteering for two years.